bogdanned/piDee/README.md

 $ lsblk
 $ sudo dd of=/dev/mmcblk0 if=raspbi.img bs=1M count=8000
 ```
-insert SD-  card into Pi
+insert SD-card into Pi
-connect raspberry to Internet
+connect Raspberry to Internet
 - by ethernet cable or
 - connect monitor to HDMI socket and configure W-LAN